"Study" by Isidre Nonell, 1908

 3. Try Weather Practice.

 I describe this practice in my book, How to Be Sick.
 Moods are as unpredictable and changeable as the weather.
-The blues settle in and then lift, just like a dense fog.
+The blues settle in and then they blow away, just like the weather pattern of the moment.
 Seeing the impermanent nature of the blues keeps you from identifying with them as a fixed part of who you are.
 This insight enables you to just see them as part of the ebb and flow of life.
 They arise in the mind, stay awhile, and then pass.
 Seeing this, you can calmly and patiently wait for those blues to lift and blow away.

 4. If you can, go outdoors.

-Changing environments is a sure-fire way to change a mood.
+Changing environments is an excellent way to change a mood.
 When you're outdoors, particularly in nature, the air has a different quality, the sights and sounds are different from those inside, and you'll feel part of the larger world around you.

 There's a little park next door to my house and an espresso place nearby.
 On a day when the blues have come to visit, if they haven't lifted by early afternoon, I go outside and sit in the park for a while, or I get in my little Civic and drive to the espresso place, even if I only stay a half hour.
 Just the brief interaction with the barista helps take my mind out of that blues groove it's fallen into.

-The Tibetan Buddhist teacher Pema Chödrön said that sorrow has the same taste for all of us.
-I think the blues do too.
 Connecting with someone else who is struggling can help you realize that you're not alone.
-In addition, reaching out to someone takes you out of your self-focused thoughts.
+It also takes you out of your self-focused thoughts.
 The simple act of helping another can stir up a wind that will blow those blues right away.

 6. Treat those blues to a fun time.

 Without trying to force the blues to go away, but also knowing that they're as impermanent as the weather, take them with you to an activity that's just plain fun, no matter how silly.
 For you, maybe it's sudoku puzzles or playing with crayons and a coloring book.
 I have a few movies I love to watch over and over, like a favorite piece of music.
-When the blues settles in, I put one of them on (Groundhog Day, Best in Show, Gosford Park).
+When the blues settles in, I put one of them on.
 The characters in them are like old friends and, with their company, I can patiently wait out my mood.
 Quite often, by the time I'm finished indulging in my little pleasureful activity, those blues have lifted and blown away!

 I've found that it's good to have some "blues strategies" at the ready, because the blues are never polite enough to announce ahead of time that they plan to spend the day.
 If you have some strategies of your own, I hope you'll share them by leaving a comment.